afcarl/6.857-lecture-notes/l20-electronic-voting.md

  - "academic" proposal
  - each paper ballot has a copy made that is put in mixer bin
- - voter casts original paper ballot (which is scanned and published on web) and takes home from mixr bin a copy of some previous voter's ballot as a receipt
+ - voter casts original paper ballot (which is scanned and published on web) and takes home from mixer bin a copy of some previous voter's ballot as a receipt
  - then voter can check that the receipt he got is on the web
  - can detect fraud, but you'd better have a plan for what to do